-If you claimed 30, 50, or 100 percent bonus depreciation on your 2021 federal return follow the instructions beginning on the next page.
+If you claimed 30, 50, 80, or 100 percent bonus depreciation on your 2022 federal return, follow the instructions beginning with Step 1 below.

-If you claimed 40 percent bonus depreciation on your 2021 federal return, read the information below and follow the instructions beginning on the next page.
+If you claimed 40 percent bonus depreciation on your 2022 federal return, read the information below and follow the instructions beginning with Step 1 below.